INCENTIVE CARDS POLICY

 IV.
 Internal Controls

 Incentive cards must be safeguarded at all times and accounted for as if they were cash.
 The person accountable has primary responsibility for safekeeping, maintenance and proper usage and for advising faculty, staff or students of proper handling policy and procedure.
 For grants, the Principal Investigator (PI) must maintain all records regarding the research subjects.

 The following controls are required at a minimum:

 V. Lost Cards

 The person accountable will be held liable for any incentive cards in their possession that are lost or misplaced.
 Any shortage must be reported immediately to their Business Officer.
 The Business Officer will then notify Internal Audit.
-Depending upon the circumstances, punitive action including loss of ordering privileges, termination and prosecution could result.
+Depending on the circumstances, punitive action including loss of ordering privileges, termination and prosecution could result.

-A. Incentive card means a stored-value or similar instrument issued in lieu of cash or check.
+A. Incentive card: a stored-value or similar instrument issued in lieu of cash or check.
 For purposes of this policy, “incentive card” includes gift certificates, cash cards, and online eIncentive Cards (eCards).

-B. Person accountable means the faculty or staff member in the department disbursing the incentive cards that is responsible for the documentation, internal control and other requirements of this policy.
+B. Person accountable: the faculty or staff member in the department disbursing the incentive cards that is responsible for the documentation, internal control and other requirements of this policy.
 For research purposes, the Person Accountable is the Principal Investigator (PI).

-C. Research subject means an individual with whom an investigator conducts research and obtains data through intervention or interaction with the individual.
+C. Research subject: an individual with whom an investigator conducts research and obtains data through intervention or interaction with the individual.